 The Department of Early and Middle Grades Education at West Chester University offers a flexible program focusing on the most important and current issues in the field of education.
 The M.Ed. in Applied Studies in Teaching and Learning prepares teachers to serve the needs of diverse student populations — early and middle grades, as well as high school — through the development of active, constructive, and collaborative approaches to teaching and learning.
 The goal is to provide a comprehensive program in which academic study is enriched by, and integrated with, practical teaching.

-Students wishing to take courses for professional enrichment, but who are not pursuing a graduate degree or certification, may apply through the Office of Graduate Studies under the professional growth category.
+Students wishing to take courses for professional enrichment, but who are not pursuing a graduate degree or certification, may apply through the Graduate College under the professional growth category.
 Courses may also be taken to achieve permanent Pennsylvania elementary certification or for Act 48 credits.

-Candidates should submit the following materials to the Office of Graduate Studies:
+Candidates should submit the following materials to the Graduate College:

 The M.Ed. in Early Childhood Education is an advanced program of study designed to prepare individuals for leadership positions in the field as teachers or administrators.
 The accomplished teachers track is designed to enhance the knowledge and skills of in-service, certified teachers.
 The program administrator track is focused on developing the leadership skills of child-care administrators and primary-level principals.
 Students in either track will take the same eight core courses and then two additional courses based on their track.
 All candidates will take the capstone course to complete the program.
 The M.Ed. in Early Childhood does not lead to Level I Certification.
 For certification program information, please refer to Level I Post-Baccalaureate Teacher Certification Programs.